aws-samples/amazon-sagemaker-predictive-maintenance-deployed-at-edge/README.md

 Go back to Greengrass Console. <br/>
 Go to Groups --> greengrass-predictive --> Settings <br/>
-In GroupRole, click on the "..." <br/>
+In GroupRole, click on the "Add Role" <br/>
 For IAM role, select GreengrassRole and click Save </br>
 You should see the permissions associated with the role now appear in the Settings of the Greengrass group.